 The last three decades have witnessed significant changes in the balance of work and family life for men and women in the United States.
 Between 1972 and 2012, working age women's labor participation rate increased from 43.9% to 57.7%, whereas working age men's labor participation rate decreased from 78.9% to 70.2% (U.S. Bureau of Labor Statistics, 2014).
-In 2014, over two-thirds (64%) of women with children under the age of 6 and over half (57%) of women with infants under age 1 were working (U.S. Bureau of Labor Statistics, 2015).
-With an increase in the number of mothers in the workforce, the number of stay-at-home mothers declined during the same time period; in 1972, approximately 47% of married mothers were stay-at-home mothers, compared to 29% in 2012 (Cohn, Livingston, & Wang, 2014; Galley, 2014).
-In sum, the large percentage of women with young children working is a notable shift from earlier decades, when mothers were much less likely to be working and much more likely to be primary caregivers of children.
+In 2015, over two thirds (64.2%) of women with children under age 6 and over half (58.1%) of women with infants under age 1 were working (U.S. Bureau of Labor Statistics, 2016).
+With an increase in the number of mothers in the workforce, the number of stay-at-home mothers declined during the same time period; in 1972, approximately 47% of married mothers were stay-at-home mothers, compared with 29% in 2012 (Cohn, Livingston, & Wang, 2014; Galley, 2014).
+In sum, the large percentage of women with young children working is a notable shift from earlier decades when mothers were much less likely to be working and much more likely to be primary caregivers of children.